iskenderulgen/Natural-Language-Inference-Analysis/QuickNotes.md

 * Train Time for 200 hidden = 70 mins

 * TO - DO , make batch size 50 make adam reg param = 0.0005 (Estimated train time 10 hrs)

+To pick ideal hidden size =  NS / (a * (Ni + No))

+ - Ns = size of the train input
+ - Ni = size of the input neuron size
+ - No = size of the output neuron size
+ - a = scaling factor

+a works best with 2